Taina (TV series)

 Taina is an American teen sitcom created by Maria Perez-Brown and starring Christina Vidal.
-It aired on Nickelodeon from January 14, 2001 until May 11, 2002.
-Originally taped at Nickelodeon Studios in Orlando, Florida, it was the final sitcom filmed there before moving to Nickelodeon on Sunset for its second season.
-The series fortunately achieved high ratings.
+It aired on Nickelodeon from January 14, 2001, until May 11, 2002.
+Originally taped at Nickelodeon Studios in Orlando, Florida, it was the final sitcom filmed at the studio before moving to Nickelodeon on Sunset for its second season.
+The series achieved high ratings during its airing.

 Premise

-Taina Morales is a young Puerto Rican teenager who aspires to be a singer and actress.
-She and her best friend Renee Jones attend the Manhattan High School of the Performing Arts, where they reunite with Lamar, whom they haven't seen since elementary school.
+Taina Morales is a young Puerto Rican teenager who aspires to become a singer and actress.
+She and her best friend Renee Jones attend the Manhattan High School of the Performing Arts, where they reunite with Lamar, whom they have not seen since elementary school.
 The girls' nemesis Maritza Hogg, who knew them before high school, also attends the performing-arts school and hopes to be a singer/actress.
 Every episode features Taina daydreaming of eventual superstardom and occasionally performing a new song.